thebestjiaozi/TrendBlaze-TiktokJam-Hackathon/README.md

 The entire web app was built using Streamlit, which provided a seamless and interactive user experience.

-Challenges we ran into
+# Challenges we ran into

 Data Integration: Integrating various data sources and APIs, such as the TikTok API and RiteTag API, to provide accurate and comprehensive recommendations.
-We had encountered many difficulties in addressing dependencies issues, getting real-time Tiktok Data and finally deploy the whole project.
+We encountered many difficulties in addressing dependencies issues, getting real-time Tiktok Data and finally deploying the whole project.
 But eventually solved all of them after researching on relevant articles and seeking help from the API developers.
 Algorithm Optimization: Fine-tuning our machine learning models to ensure precise predictions and valuable recommendations for content optimization.
-We had tried three algorithm to find the best one, namely Lightgbm, Random Forest and XGBoost, took us hours to train the model to find the best hyperparameter that minimised the RMSE.
+We tried three algorithms to find the best one, namely Lightgbm, Random Forest and XGBoost, took us hours to train the model to find the best hyperparameter that minimised the RMSE.
 User Experience: Designing an intuitive and user-friendly interface that allows creators to easily input data, understand analytics, and apply recommendations.
 As we first decide to use numerical values to present the data, it just does not look appealing enough to attract users and users might not see the difference in their playcount with and without the use of our TrendBlaze app, hence we want to increase the impact by inserting a bar chart for clearer illustration.
 Accomplishments that we're proud of